 - It is a relatively new hotel, has opened in Dec 2012.

 - There are 80 rooms, 4 cottages, and a Presidential cottage.

 - Alcohol is not served there, that make teetotalers like me very happy.
 For those of you who enjoy alcohol, please carry your own poison.

-- Gulmarg Gondola boarding point is at walking distance from the resort.
+- Gulmarg Gondola’s boarding point is within walking distance from the resort.